Seoul: North Korean missile exploded in air in failed launch

 Other North Korean missiles tested this year were mostly shorter-range, nuclear-capable weapons which place South Korea and Japan, both key U.S. allies, within striking distance.
 In January alone, North Korea carried out seven rounds of missile tests, a record number of monthly tests since Kim took power in late 2011.

-U.S.-led diplomacy aimed at persuading North Korea to abandon its nuclear program collapsed in 2019 due to wrangling over U.S.-led sanctions on the North.
-Washington has urged North Korea to return to talks without any preconditions, but Pyongyang has rejected such overtures saying the United States must first withdraw its hostile policies.

-In January, North Korea hinted at lifting its 4-year moratorium on ICBM and nuclear tests.
-South Korea’s Defense Ministry said Friday it detected signs that North Korea likely is restoring some of the tunnels at its nuclear testing site that it detonated ahead of the now-dormant nuclear diplomacy.
+In January, North Korea hinted at lifting its four-year moratorium on ICBM and nuclear tests.
+South Korea’s Defense Ministry said last week it detected signs that North Korea likely is restoring some of the tunnels at its nuclear testing site that it detonated ahead of the now-dormant nuclear diplomacy.

-The U.S. Treasury Department last week announced new sanctions against three Russian-based entities that aided ongoing development of North Korea’s military capabilities and two individuals tied to those companies.
-The sanctions block access to any U.S. assets held by them.

 Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.